williamtbarker/SELFSeq/README.md

 ## Overview

 SELFSeq integrates bioinformatics, cheminformatics, and deep learning to predictively generate molecular structures in SELFIES format based on given protein sequences.
-This project aims to bridge the gap between sequence data analysis and practical molecular generation, fostering innovation in drug discovery and materials science.
+This project aims to bridge the gap between sequence data analysis and practical molecular generation, fostering innovation in drug discovery.

 ## Setup